-This installation uses 2 room thermostats for the living area.
-The living room, kitchen, and bedroom utilize the Dometic "Comfort Control Center" (see the Dometic manual for operation.)
+This installation uses two room thermostats for the living area.
+The livingroom, kitchen and bedroom utilize the Dometic "Comfort Control Center (see the Dometic Manual for its operation).
 The bath uses a separate thermostat.
 Adjust each thermostat to the desired temperature.
 This procedure activates the Aqua-Hot's zone circulation pumps and zone relays.
 The pumps circulate the heated solution of water and antifreeze to the heat exchanger's blowers.
-There are 3 heat exchangers in the kitchen/living room, 1 or 2 in the bathroom, and 1 or 2 in the bedroom.
+There are three heat exchangers in the kitchen/living room, one or two in the bathroom, and one or two in the bedroom.